Email templates

 </mj-head>

-To export the template to the Bloomreach Engagement App we need to convert it to HTML.
-This can be done in the online editor (see the callout above) by clicking at “view HTML”.
-We then paste the HTML code into an HTML builder in the Bloomreach Engagement app.
-At this stage, we can insert further Jinja for customization.
+To export the template to Bloomreach, convert it to HTML in the online editor by clicking View HTML.
+Paste the resulting HTML code into the HTML builder in Bloomreach.
+You can then insert additional Jinja for further customization.

 Recommendations

-Just add the code into a new predefined HTML block (go to Data and Assets > Asset manager > Blocks > New block).
+The code below lets you insert product recommendations into an email as a dynamic block.
+Add the code into a new predefined HTML block by going to Data and Assets > Asset manager > Blocks > New block.

-Once the created dynamic recommendations block is dragged into an email, you can customize the block for look and feel without getting into HTML.
-Feel free to use the predefined templates to make your life even easier.
+Once the dynamic recommendations block is added to an email, you can customize its look and feel without editing HTML.
+Predefined templates are also available to help you get started.

 {% set rcm = recommendations('[[recommendationID]]','[[products count : number | 4]]', fill_with_random = "true") %}